Washington Position Statements

 Predation

 Many predator populations have reached artificial and unnatural levels due to human actions and conflicting laws.
-CCA Washington supports science-based efforts to reduce the impacts of predation on adult and juvenile fish populations including salmon, steelhead and sturgeon.
+CCA Washington supports science-based efforts to reduce the impacts of predation on adult and juvenile fish populations including salmon, steelhead and sturgeon in order to maintain healthy population levels for these species.